Ford Mustang SVT Cobra: Total 1999 production

 For 2000, the SVT Cobra R returned for a limited production run of 300 units.
-As the standard 2000 Cobra was cancelled due to problems with the 1999 Cobras, the Cobra R was SVT's sole high-performance Mustang for the 2000 model year.
-The new Cobra R came standard with a 5409 cc DOHC V8 engine with a 6,500 rpm redline that was rated at 385 bhp at 5,700 rpm and 385 lbft of torque at 4,500 rpm.
+The new Cobra R became the sole high-performance Mustang for the 2000 model year, as plans to produce the standard Cobra for that model year were shelved after the public outcry over the performance of the 1999 Cobras.
+It came standard with a 5409 cc DOHC V8 engine with a 6,500 rpm redline that was rated at 385 bhp at 5,700 rpm and 385 lbft of torque at 4,500 rpm.
 However, independent dyno tests showed that the Cobra R produced rear-wheel output that nearly matched both of those numbers, suggesting the engine may have been underrated.
 The cast-iron block was based on the 5.4 L block that Ford used in its trucks at the time.
 The cylinder heads were later used in the 2005–2006 Ford GT, albeit slightly modified.
 Some sources claimed that the Australian FPV GT's engine was very similar to the Cobra R's engine.
-As with previous Cobra R models, the 2000 model lacked many of the comforts of the standard Cobra.
-This model had no radio/audio equipment, air conditioning, cruise control, or a rear seat.
+As with previous Cobra R models, the 2000 model lacked many of the comforts of the standard Cobra, and as such had no radio/audio equipment, air conditioning, cruise control, or a rear seat.
 All 300 units produced were finished in Performance Red with a Dark Charcoal interior with cloth Recaro bucket seats.